redis/docs/content/operate/oss_and_stack/install/install-stack/linux.md

 This will start Redis in the foreground.
 To stop Redis, enter `Ctrl-C`.

-To integrate Redis Stack with `systemd`, follow these steps:
+Follow these steps to integrate Redis Stack with `systemd` so you can start/stop in/from the background:

 1. Edit the `/etc/systemd/system/redis-appimage.service` file and enter the following information: